micro/micro/README.md

 **Environments**

-Finally Micro bakes in the concept of `Environments` and multi-tenancy through `Namespaces`.
+Micro bakes in the concept of `Environments` and multi-tenancy through `Namespaces`.
 Run your server locally for development and in the cloud for staging and production, seamlessly switch between them using the CLI commands `micro env set [environment]` and `micro user set [namespace]`.